segmind/cral-docs/contribute.md

 Coming soon

 ### Add a new algo
+### Classification
+1. Find a Keras (tf.keras 2.2.0 ) implementation of the network.
+2. Quick test on some dataset(less epochs)
+3. Port the generator, so that it uses tf.data api which consumes tfrecords to create y_true which is fed to the loss function
+4. Add it to cral.models.classification module
+5. Add the keras definition in a .py file and put it cral→models→classification
+6. Add alias of it int cral→models→__init__.py
+7. Check that the implementation is working properly
+8. Add to classification pipe

 ### Segmentation
 - To add any new semantic segmentation architecture (example deeplabv3):
 1. Create a folder with the name as deeplabv3 inside cral -> models -> semantic segmentation.